About the Roma Amor series: Novels of treachery, love, and honor set in Rome of the Caesars

 How it all started.

 Like many novelists, I started writing stories at age 11 or so.
 By the time they disappeared down the garbage chute of time, I was hooked on historical fiction.
 Rosemary Sutcliff and Mary Renault were early influences.
-Today I’d name C. J. Sansom, Ruth Downie, Andrew Taylor, Adrian Goldsworthy, Stephen Pressfield, and S.W.
+Today I’d name C. J. Sansom, Ruth Downie, Andrew Taylor, Adrian Goldsworthy, Steven Pressfield, and S.W.
 Perry, among others.

 My favorite stories—yours too, maybe?—incorporate suspense, intriguing circumstances, romantic tension, and a splash of humor, all wrapped around something important at stake.
 Coming from a military family, I confess to two particular influences as a writer: